 I am so pleased with how they turned out.
 The stitch pattern and delicate yarn, along with the eye of partridge heel, look so vintage and sweet.

-Huntington.
-That's a great, inexpensive yarn for contrast colors.
+I opted to do cuffs, heels, and toes in a cream color from Valley Yarns Huntington.
+That’s a great, inexpensive yarn for contrast colors.

 Details: I used size US 0 Karbonz needles and Miss Mothballs‘ Soft Sock base in the Bird’s Egg colorway.
 Tell me this doesn’t look like it’s namesake!